SweaterPlanet/nucleus-style/CONTRIBUTING.md

 Creating a new release and publishing the package are currently done manually.

-1. Checkout `dev` branch
+1. Checkout `master` branch
-2. Autogenerate the changelog
+2. Autogenerate the changelog with `npm run release`
-3. Create a pull request from `dev` into `master`
-4. Name the pull request after the release version, i.e. `v1.3.0`
-5. After all checks have passed, **rebase and merge** into `master`.
-6. Checkout `master` branch and pull the latest changes
+3. Add a Github release off of `master` with tag `v<version_number>`, pasting the new CHANGELOG updates.
-7. Run `npm run build` locally for the package to bundle into `/dist` folder
+4. Run `npm run build` locally for the package to bundle into `/dist` folder
-8. Run `npm publish` locally to submit the package to the Github Package Registry
+5. Run `npm publish` locally to submit the package to the Github Package Registry

 _This section will be updated once auto publish has been setup._